Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Preliminary and notations

-where $|\text{Hess}(f)|_{HS}\in L^2$ is the pointwise norm of $\text{Hess}f$, see \citep[Theorem 3.3.18]{gigli2018nonsmooth} or \citep[Lemma 3.5]{debin2021quasi}. \begin{remark} Although there exist different notions for Sobolev space such as Newtonian spaces, see \citep{bjorn2011nonlinear,ambrosio2013density}, and different notions of weak upper gradients in the metric measure space, all these notions are equivalent to each other in the setting of $\text{RCD}^*(K,N)$ spaces.
+see \citep[Theorem 3.3.18]{gigli2018nonsmooth} or \citep[Lemma 3.5]{debin2021quasi}. \begin{remark} Although there exist different notions of the Sobolev space such as the Newtonian space and the Cheeger\--Sobolev space, see \citep{bjorn2011nonlinear,shanmugalingam2000newtonian,cheeger1999}, and different notions of weak upper gradients on metric measure spaces, all these notions are equivalent to each other in the setting of $\mathrm{RCD}^*(K,N)$ spaces.
 In particular, the minimal relaxed gradient coincides with the minimal weak upper gradient, which is defined via test plans and geodesics, see \citep[Definition 2.1.8]{gigli2020lectures}, and $W^{1,2}$ is reflexive.
 For more details, we refer to \citep{ambrosio2013density}. \end{remark}